Water contamination in Crestwood, Illinois: October 2009: new Illinois EPA test results

-On October 9, 2009 the Illinois EPA on its website released test results for the groundwater near the well that Crestwood used to obtain drinking water for its residents "The concentration of vinyl chloride found in the bedrock's groundwater between 39 and 49 feet below ground surface averaged 55.7 parts per billion (ppb), ten times the concentration Illinois EPA found in the PWS well 3 years ago (5.4 ppb).
+On October 9, 2009, the Illinois EPA on its website released test results for the groundwater near the well that Crestwood used to obtain drinking water for its residents "The concentration of vinyl chloride found in the bedrock's groundwater between 39 and 49 feet below ground surface averaged 55.7 parts per billion (ppb), ten times the concentration Illinois EPA found in the PWS well 3 years ago (5.4 ppb).
 This water contains twenty five times more of the toxic compound vinyl chloride than is allowed in drinking water by law.

 December 2009 IDPH refuses to release cancer study

 Tricia Krause provided Michael Hawthorne with many boxes of factual documentation.
-The environmental reporter for the Chicago Tribune newspaper who broke the story about Crestwood's secret and illegal use of the contaminated well in 2008 wrote in an article from December 29, 2008 that "Six months after state health officials declared their investigation of cancer rates in south suburban Crestwood was almost complete, they have yet to release the results."
+The environmental reporter for the Chicago Tribune who broke the story about Crestwood's secret and illegal use of the contaminated well in 2008 wrote in an article from December 29, 2008 that "Six months after state health officials declared their investigation of cancer rates in south suburban Crestwood was almost complete, they have yet to release the results."
 Even though Hawthorne and the Chicago Tribune had filed at least two FOIA requests for the details and data from the Illinois Department of Health study he was denied the information by the agency who stated "patient confidentiality" in their refusal to divulge the contents of the study.
 The Illinois Supreme Court has ruled in a similar case that the release of such study information does not violate patient confidentiality in any way because the patients cannot be identified by the information personally.
-As of December 29, 2009 the Illinois Department of Health has refused to release the study.
+As of December 29, 2009, the Illinois Department of Health has refused to release the study.
 The Tribune did not report information that the engineering company for the village of Crestwood was also involved in the debacle.

 January 2010: Chester Stranczek's attorneys say he is not fit to testify

 An article in the SouthTown Star newspaper on January 3, 2010 by Maura Possley reported that the attorneys for Chester Stranczek had filed a motion in front of Cook County Circuit Court Judge Mary K. Rochford to argue that the former mayor, who is now eighty years old, is not fit to testify in any of the many civil trials before the court at this time because he suffers from Parkinsons dementia.
-According to the article it is expected that the courts decision in this matter will set a precedent for all of the civil lawsuits and the anticipated criminal charges against Stranczek.
+According to the article, it is expected that the court's decision in this matter will set a precedent for all of the civil lawsuits and the anticipated criminal charges against Stranczek.